mszep/LasagneEngine/README.md

 ##What

-This project is a prototype for a visual framework for Deep Learning.
+Prototype for a visual framework for Deep Learning.
 Deep Learning has shown exciting results in several domains of machine learning.
 Training a deep learning network required a lot of expertise and understanding of the underlying concepts.
-Awesome libraries as Theano and Lasagne for python has enable people who design those models to spend more time on understanding the models rather than developing it.
+For python, some libraries as Theano and then Lasagne have enabled people who design those models to spend more time on understanding what they rather than developing their models.
-By enabling people to have a framework to manage their models and their training sessions through usefull visualization, this project aims to push trough this direction.
+By enabling people to have a framework to manage models and training sessions through usefull visualization, this project aims to push trough this direction.

 ## How
-Lasagne developers have made an awesome job to leverage the power of Theano and enable its users to be efficient when defining a new network model.
-However, when your model is define you still need to manage its training, and its evolution by yourself.
-As Deep Learning is a lot about looking
+Lasagne developers have made an awesome job to leverage the power of Theano.
+We can now be efficient  when defining a new network model.
+However, when your models are defined, you still need to manage their training, and their evolution by yourself.
-Lasagne engine is about making you efficient to iterate with the following features :
+LasagneEngine is about making you efficient to iterate when you build new models, providing the following features :
   - Run several INDEPENDANT models on the same machine when several GPUs are available.
   - Manage theano variables allocation in an easy wayand thus GPUs memory allocation
   - Save and load a models and parameters (weights in the network)